-Theory and skill development in sanitation, skin sciences, skin treatments, waxing, makeup and business practices are offered.
+Theory and skill development in sanitation, skin sciences, skin treatments, including body treatments, waxing, makeup, advanced skin therapies, including microdermabrasion, and business practices are offered.
 Upon completion of this program, students are prepared for the Kansas State Board of Cosmetology for Estheticians licensure written and practical exams.
-Admission requires an esthetics application, interview and a reading comprehension test.
-Contact the salon at 913-469-2390 for additional information.